How and when social housing providers should get consent from the regulator before they undertake certain changes to their organisation.

 Some parts of the general consent require special authorisation, which may be given for a fixed period of time or more generally.
 In both cases, consent can also be withdrawn.
 Such authorisations, and the providers that have received them, are set out below.

-For consents documents and guidance dating back further than this, please see the archived HCA website.
+For consents documents and guidance dating back further than this, please see the former (archived) HCA website.

 Where to send applications for consent or make further enquiries